 Themed classroom-based programs provide a more in-depth look into particular themes.
 These include Thinking Like a Historian, Feeding the Army: an Economics Dilemma and Whose Liberty?: African Americans in the American Revolution.
 Special programs offer opportunities for deeper engagement and debate.
-A multimedia Timeline of the American Revolution and an online Virtual Field Trip in partnership with Scholastic extend our work beyond the museum's walls.
+A Virtual Museum Tour, multimedia Timeline of the American Revolution, and an online Virtual Field Trip in partnership with Scholastic extend our work beyond the museum's walls.

 Field Trip Experiences

 The Museum’s flagship in-gallery experience Through Their Eyes invites young people to explore the major causes and events of the American Revolution through the eyes of the men, women and children who lived through it.
 As they study objects, documents and ideas, students consider questions such as: Who were the Revolutionaries?
 How revolutionary was the war?
 What kind of nation did the Revolution create?
 Through Their Eyes is suitable for grades 4-12, is led by highly trained Program Facilitators and can be adapted to suit different needs and abilities.